 October 2022 – May 2023

-Following the completion of the phase I environmental site assessment at the Gilbert & Bennett Wire Mill property in July of 2022, licensed environmental professionals (engineers) from the firm Tighe & Bond are conducting a environmental hazards gap analysis, hazardous building materials survey, structural review of the Norwalk River walls, and a structural review of the historic buildings.
-The summary findings will be presented to the public at a meeting in May.
+Following the completion of the Phase I Environmental Site Assessment in July of 2022, licensed environmental professionals (engineers) from the firm Tighe & Bond conducted an environmental hazards gap analysis, hazardous building materials survey, a structural review of the Norwalk River, walls, and a structural review of the historic buildings.
+The summary findings were presented at a public meeting on May 22, 2023.
+Click the link to view.

 January 2022 – July 2022 Phase 1 Environmental Site Assessment

-The first deliverable under an CT Department of Economic Development Office of Brownfield Redevelopment Assessment Grant is a phase I environmental site assessment.
-This is a requirement of any property owner seeking brownfield funding through DECD and EPA.
+The first deliverable under the CT Department of Economic Development Office of Brownfield Redevelopment Assessment Grant awarded in July of 2021 was a Phase I Environmental Site Assessment (ESA).
+A Phase I ESA is a required of a property owner seeking brownfield funding through CT DECD and/or US EPA.

 The Town of Redding was awarded a $200,000 Brownfield Assessment Grant in June 2021.
-The phase 1 site assessment was initiated in the in late 2021 and completed in July 2022, followed by a presentation to the Town of the findings and recommendations for next steps.
-The phase 1 site assessment revealed gaps in prior environmental surveys and new areas of concern (AOCs).
+The Phase 1 ESA was initiated in late 2021 and completed in July 2022, followed by a presentation to the Town of the findings and recommendations for next steps.
+The Phase I ESA also revealed gaps in prior environmental surveys and found new areas of concern (AOCs).